Transformation and innovation of knowledge in the construction and sustainable function of housing in the town of San Juan Chamula

 Keywords:

-traditional architecture, migration, architectural change
+traditional architecture, architectural change, chamula, migration, housing

 Abstract